 Under the new requirements:

-- A person with not more than 1 felony conviction and not more than 2 misdemeanor convictions may apply to set aside the felony.
+- A person with more than 3 felony convictions may not apply to set aside any convictions.

-- A person with not more than 2 misdemeanor convictions and no felony conviction may apply to set aside either or both misdemeanors.
+- A person may apply to set aside an unlimited number of misdemeanors.
 For this purpose, a deferred or dismissed conviction under specific statutes will be considered as a misdemeanor.

 - A person convicted of Criminal Sexual Conduct in the 4th degree before January 12, 2015, may apply to set aside the conviction if: